JamesVescovo24/Machine-Learning-Sentiment/README.txt

 Before Running:
-Make sure you have all the necessary python packages installed such as numpy, pnadas, seaborn, etc.
+Make sure you have all the necessary python packages installed such as numpy, pandas, seaborn, etc.

 When you run the file for the first time, write:
 - nltk.download('punkt')